tsedio/tsed/docs/docs/pipes.md

 <<< @/docs/docs/snippets/pipes/controller-model-validation.ts

-By using a pipe, we'll are able to handle the parameter, get his schema and use a validation library (here is AJV) and throw exception when the payload is not valid.
+By using a pipe, we are able to handle the parameter, get its schema and use a validation library (here AJV) and throw an exception when the payload is not valid.

 <<< @/docs/docs/snippets/pipes/validation-pipe-with-ajv.ts

-The validation pipe is a very specific use case because, Ts.ED use it automatically when a parameter is handled by the **routing request**.
-The previous pipe example, to works, need to be registered with the @@OverrideProvider@@ decorator instead of @@Injectable@@.
+The validation pipe is a very specific use case because Ts.ED uses it automatically when a parameter is handled by the **routing request**.
+The previous pipe example, in order to work, needs to be registered with the @@OverrideProvider@@ decorator instead of @@Injectable@@.

 See more details on the [validation page](/docs/validation.html).